Cincinnati, Ohio, August 28, 1935

 On arriving illegally in the United States, Scrutt had adopted a name bearing only the vaguest resemblence to his original one.
 He began as a hobo, bouncing around the country in empty box cars, but, having taken naturally to the railways, he managed to get a job on one of them.
 From then on, railways had become the objects of a devotion which has always been strong in East Prussians, even though normally directed toward king and country.

 Scrutt's English, while colloquial and decidedly inelegant, was actually better than that of Klaus, just a touch of accent remaining.
 Cincinnati Germans, most of them of the third generation, accepted as one of their own this earthy and often obscene man who could seemingly untangle any mess a railroad could get itself into.

 As often when they were alone together, they spoke of Germany.
-Klaus was the only person Scrutt knew who had any real idea of his origins, and, together, they had worked out what Scrutt's life would have been like if he had not deserted.
+Klaus was the only person Scrutt knew who had any real idea of his origins, and, together, they had worked out what Scrutt's life would have been if he hadn't deserted.
 In contrast to Klaus' wartime service as an infantry officer, it seemed most likely that Scrutt would have served in a submarine.
-While Klaus had been badly wounded in 1918, the odds were that Scrutt would have been killed in his submarine.
+While Klaus had been badly wounded in 1918, the odds were that Scrutt would have been drowned in his sub.